 When: The foray kicks off with a presentation by Walt Sturgeon Friday evening, July 24th and there will be an action packed day on Saturday, July 25th 2015, RAIN or SHINE!

-Where: The foray will be held at the Dry Fork Assembly of God Fellowship Hall in Dry Fork, WV, near Canaan Valley State Park.
+Where: The foray will be held at the Assembly of God Fellowship Hall (not the church) in Dry Fork, WV, which is on the east side of Route 32, about 4 miles south of Canaan Valley State Park.
 This is the same location we have used for the past 3 years.
 GPS Coordinates: 38.975843, -79.493621.
-Just off Route 32 in the town of Dry Fork, about 4 miles south of the entrance to Canaan Valley Resort.

-Saturday morning, Gary Lincoff will offer some instruction on how to collect wild mushrooms and then we will head out into the woods on guided walks that range from short and simple to a little longer and more arduous.
+Morning Foray Walks: To start things off Saturday morning, Gary Lincoff will provide us with some basic instructions on how to collect wild mushrooms and then we will head out into the woods on guided walks from about 9am until around noon.
+Our walks range from short and simple to a little longer and more arduous.
 Chip Chase and Charlie Aller lead the more adventurous walks and, if you feel up to it, you’re sure to find some interesting fungi and see some of the area’s most beautiful scenery.
 As usual, we’ll be offering a combination birder and mushroom lover’s walk, led by Diane Holsinger, Martha Hopper and Laura Ceperley.
 Who Cooks For Youuuu?

-Wild Mushroom Tasting: We hope you digest your lunch quickly, because after Tradd is finished, WVMC’s Head Chef Samantha Clarkson will again be offering some delicious wild mushroom dishes for you to taste and enjoy.
-This year, we will be including dishes made from ingredients sourced from Backbone Farm, which is Max and Katharine Dubansky’s family farm.
+Wild Mushroom Tasting: We hope you digest your lunch quickly, because after Tradd is finished, WVMC’s Head Chef Samantha Clarkson will again be offering some delicious wild mushroom dishes.
+This year, we will be using ingredients sourced from Backbone Farm, which is Max and Katharine Dubansky’s family farm.
 Learn how good organic, non GMO products can be: http://www.backbonefarm.com/aboutfarm.html

 Review of Mushrooms and Fungi Collected: After the tasting, our identifiers will walk around the collection tables and teach us about the fungi collected that day.
-They will offer us some tips on how we can distinguish a few of the local edible mushrooms from their inedible, dangerous, or poisonous look-alikes.
+They will offer us some tips on how we can distinguish some local edible mushrooms from their inedible, dangerous, or poisonous look-alikes.

-Cleanup: After the review of table specimens, we’ll clean up the foray location, head home with full tummies, and plan our next trip to the woods, so we can utilize some of the information we’ve learned.
+Cleanup: After the review of table specimens, we’ll clean up the foray location and head home with full tummies.

 Nearby Lodging: Lodging is not included in the foray fee.
-We are including a list of nearby motels below.
+There is a list of some of our favorite nearby motels below.
 The foray location is about 10 miles from Canaan Valley, about 20 miles from Blackwater Falls, both of which have hotel rooms, cabins, camping, and a restaurant.
 Elkins is about an hour west of the foray site, via curvy mountain roads.
-Please book a room early – nearby hotels fill up quickly and were basically sold out during our foray last year.
+Please book a room early – nearby hotels fill up quickly and most were sold out during our foray last year.

 Windwood Fly Inn: Restaurant on premises.
-We have reserved a block of rooms with them, but you must mention the WVMC and make your reservations before May 24th in order to get the negotiated rate.
-Room with 2 double beds $82.49 per night.
-The Inn is located about 14 miles from the foray site, near a small airport, off Cortland Road in Canaan Valley.
+Located about 14 miles from the foray site, near a small airport, off Cortland Road in Canaan Valley.
 Please make sure you copy the GPS coordinates from their web page or get directions from them when you call to make reservations.
 (304) 866-7456 or visit: http://www.windwoodresort.com/

 Blackwater Falls State Park: Restaurant on premises, hotel rooms, camping, and relatively new cabins available.
-They have a pool and hiking trails.
-We have reserved a block of rooms with them but you must mention WVMC and make your reservations before June 24th in order to get the negotiated rate.
-Rooms are $97.78 per night with a 2 night minimum.
+They have a heated pool and hiking trails.
 Cabin minimums may be 3 nights or longer.
 If you’ve never been to WV or to the foray area, it’s worth a trip there to see the falls, especially if there has been a lot of rain (which we will be hoping for) prior to the event.
 The park is located about 20 miles from the foray location.
 (304) 259-5216 or visit: http://www.blackwaterfalls.com/accomodations.htm

 Black Bear Resort: This is a favorite of families who visit with non-fungi loving friends or family who want to stay behind at the resort instead of going to the foray.
+Seriously.
+Some people just don't care about fungi.
 Rates range from $110 from a room at the Inn to $135 for a private cabin, to $235 for one of their private homes.
 They have a pool and lots of things for the family to do while you are at the foray, so you can have a fungi filled, guilt-free day at the foray.
 Visit: http://blackbearwv.com/services/.
 The resort is located about 14 miles from the foray location.
 (304) 866-4391 http://blackbearwv.com/

 Canaan Village Inn: The Inn is located within walking distance of a restaurant.
 It is a family owned business with reasonable room rates, about 12 miles from the foray location.
 (304) 866-4166 or visit: http://www.canaanvillage.com/